 Do you ever feel the urge to shake things up in your backyard?
 Turn it into the oasis of the neighborhood and make it a gathering place for friends and family?
 To really envision something extraordinary, though — especially if you’re having a hard time coming up with fantastic ideas — you might want to allow technology to help you out.

 Another great app that can help you give your yard a makeover is Home Outside.
 It’s available for both iPhone and Android.
 Its interface is super simple to use, which opens up the world of landscape planning to just about anyone.
-With this app you can choose 29 different palettes and over 700 different elements to create your ideal backyard sanctuary.
+With this app, you can choose from 29 different palettes and over 700 different elements to create your ideal backyard sanctuary.

 Just a few of the exceptional features you’ll find within the Home Outside app are various tools including an import function that allows you to import images of your home from Google Maps.
 It also has a sketch tool, which allows you to draw free-form shapes and garden beds.